-- 1. Attorneys in good standing with the State Bar of Texas can purchase an annual Attorney ID card in order to bypass the security screening checkpoint for an annual fee of \$50.00 through the Walker County Human Resource/Treasurer's Office.
-The Human Resource/Treasurer's Office will provide the Attorney with the appropriate form (Attorney ID-1) and issue the Attorney ID card. - 2.
+- Attorneys in good standing with the State Bar of Texas can purchases an annual Attorney ID card in order to bypass the security screening checkpoint for an annual fee of \$50.00 through the Walker County Treasurer's Office.
+The Treasurer's Office will notify the Sheriff's Office of the approved application prior to issuance and provide the Attorney with the appropriate form (Attorney ID-1). - 2.
 The holder of an Attorney ID card will serve as identification and will normally allow the Attorney identified on the ID to bypass security screening at the courthouse.
 However, the ID holder must follow instructions of the security personnel. - 3.
-Attorneys with an ID card/badge at the courthouse for personal business may not use their Attorney ID or status to bypass the screening system and must go through the security clearance as a private citizen.
+Attorneys with an ID card/badge at the courthouse for personal business may not use their Attorney ID or status to bypass the screening system and must go through the security clearance as a private citizen. - 4.
+Violations of any portion of this policy or failing to follow instructions of security personnel could result with the Attorney ID being revoked by the Sheriff.

-- 4. Violations of any portion of this policy or failing to follow instructions of security personnel could result with the Attorney ID being revoked by the Sheriff. - 5.
-Attorney ID cards will not have a white background resembling that of an employee ID card.
+5. Attorney ID cards will not have a white background resembling that of an employee ID card.
 The card will contain, at a minimum the Walker County name and seal, a photo of the attorney, the name of the attorney, bar number, law firm name, issue date and date of expiration.